z3c0/blog/tech/scraping_websites_with_python/scraping_metallum-0.md

 1) The ```iDisplayLength``` parameter

     - As you'd expect, this parameter is meant to be paired with ```iDisplayStart```, and specifies how many records to grab after the starting point.
 This will also come in handy for **Step 2**
     Currently, it's set to ```500```.
 If you pass the parameter ```1000```, you'll see that the query still only returns 500 records.
-This means that 500 records is hard limit defined in the API.
+This means that 500 records is a hard limit defined in the API.
 We are going to have to work within that limit.

-At this point, we can say that we have enough information to start getting data from the current page.
-However, thanks to our analysis, we have also gained an understanding of the following steps.
-Let's revisit the steps we defined earlier.
+At this point, we can say that we have enough information to start getting data from the current page (**Step 1**).
+However, thanks to our analysis, we have also gained an understanding of **Steps 2 & 3**.
+Let's revisit them with our new information.

+***

 **Step 1**: Grab the records from the page we're currently on.